Meet Innovation and Trends Speaker Michael Tchong

 What is disruptive innovation?

 Disruptive innovations are those rare inventions that change the way the world works, disrupting industries.
-Apple will sell more watches in 2019 than the entire Swiss watch industry combined.
+Apple sold 10 million more watches in 2019 than the entire Swiss watch industry.

 Michael is spearheading a global campaign to encourage more innovation.
 This grassroots initiative includes a series of cutting-edge, inspirational tactics that address a major societal challenge: “How do you encourage more innovation?”
 Our spiritual leader is “Chuckle” — our “you call that innovation?” emoji.
 Download the Chuckle meme with #youcallthatinnovation hashtag, optimized for Facebook, LinkedIn and Twitter.